Of Commerce, Counsel & the Coin

 British Empire

-London refined what Amsterdam had improvised.
-The Bank of England monetised the Crown's wars; the East India Company collected on the principal; the Royal Navy enforced the terms.
-Sterling did not so much rule the seas as charge admission to them.
+London refined what Amsterdam had improvised: the Bank of England monetised the Crown’s wars, the East India Company collected on the principal, and the Royal Navy enforced the terms, so that sterling did not so much rule the seas as charge admission to them.

 1944 to 2026 ?